skyzyx/set-game-demo/README.rst

 Game Rules
 ~~~~~~~~~~

-Each card has an image on it with 4 orthogonal attributes:
+Each *Card* has an image on it with 4 orthogonal attributes:

 -  Color (red, green, or purple)
 -  Shape (diamond, squiggle, or oval)
 -  Shading (solid, empty, or striped)
 -  Number (one, two, or three)

-Three cards are a part of a set if, for each property, the values are
+Three *Cards* are a part of a *Set* if, for each *Property*, the values
-all the same or all different.
+are all the same or all different.

 For example:

--  The cards "two red solid squiggles", "one green solid diamond",
+-  The *Cards* "two red solid squiggles", "one green solid diamond",
-   "three purple solid ovals" would make up a set. (number, shape, and
+   "three purple solid ovals" would make up a
-   color are different, shading is the same)
+   *Set*. (number, shape, and color are different, shading is the same)
--  The cards "two red solid squiggles", "one green solid squiggles",
+-  The *Cards* "two red solid squiggles", "one green solid squiggles",
-   "three purple solid ovals" would not make up a set, because shape is
+   "three purple solid ovals" would not make up a
-   the same on two cards, but different on the third.
+   *Set*, because shape is the same on two *Cards*, but different on the
+   third.
--  A game of Set starts by dealing 12 cards, face-up.
-When a player sees
+-  A *Game* of "Set" starts by dealing 12 *Cards*, face-up.
+When a
-   three cards that make up a set, they yell "Set!" and grab the cards.
+   player sees three *Cards* that make up a *Set*,
-   New cards are dealt from the deck to replace them.
+   they yell "Set!" and grab the *Cards*.
+New *Cards* are dealt from the
+   *Deck* to replace them.
--  If no player can find a set, three more cards are dealt (to make 15,
+-  If no player can find a *Set*, three more *Cards* are dealt (to make
-   then 18, then 21…)
+   15, then 18, then 21...)
--  The game is over when there are no cards left in the deck, and no
+-  The *Game* is over when there are no *Cards* left in the *Deck*, and
-   sets left on the table.
-The player with the most sets wins.
+   no *Sets* left on the table.
+The player with
+   the most *Sets* wins.

 Game Requirements
 ~~~~~~~~~~~~~~~~~

-Your task is to model the game in code, and implement the following
+Your task is to model the *Game* in code, and implement the following
 methods:

--  A method that takes three cards, and determines whether the three cards make a set
+-  A method that takes three *Cards*, and determines whether the three *Cards* make a *Set*.
--  A method that given a "board" of cards, will either find a set, or determine if there are no sets on the table
+-  A method that given a *Board* of *Cards*, will either find a *Set*, or determine that there are no *Sets* on the table.
--  A method that will play an entire game of Set, from beginning to end, and return a list of each valid sets you removed from the board.
+-  A method that will play an entire *Game* of "Set", from beginning to end, and return a list of each valid *Sets* you removed from the *Board*.

-For this last method, there will be multiple correct solutions, but any valid list of sets is fine.
+For this last method, there will be multiple correct solutions, but any valid list of *Sets* is fine.

 Assumptions
 ~~~~~~~~~~~